FatehAK/frogger/README.md

 # Frogger
 Frogger is a remake of the classic arcade frogger game in which the player reaches the end of the board while avoiding enemies.
-This game makes use of Object Oriented JavaScript to provide its functionality
+This game makes use of Object Oriented JavaScript to provide its functionality.

 ### Play the Game
 * You can checkout the game live - https://forggerarcade.netlify.com (or)